Worldline Review

 Pros

-- Deepest pan-European card acquiring footprint of any provider in this database.
+- The deepest pan-European card acquiring footprint of any provider in this database.
 Direct local acquiring in every Western European market plus Central/Eastern Europe via the SIX Payment Services book.
 For multi-country European retailers or travel operators, no competitor matches the bank-channel relationship depth in France, Germany, Switzerland and Italy specifically.

 - 260+ payment methods with the strongest European wallet/A2A coverage in the database.
 Bizum, Wero, Twint, Blik, iDEAL, MB Way, Sofort, P24, EPS, Faster Payments, SEPA Instant, plus Bank Transfer by Worldline rolling out across 13+ European markets through 2026.
 For a European-first operator, this APM coverage is the actual reason to consider Worldline.

-- Genuine enterprise scale and resilience.
-18,112 employees across 6 continents, €4.5B revenue, #1 PSP in Europe by volume, 99.99% uptime claim on the Connect platform.
-Banks and large retailers can rely on counterparty stability — even after the 2025 stock drop, the operating business remains intact.
+- Real enterprise scale and resilience.
+17,948 employees (Dec 2025) across 6 continents, €4.03B FY2025 revenue, #1 PSP in Europe by volume, a 99.99% uptime claim on the Connect platform.
+Banks and large retailers can rely on counterparty stability, since even after the 2025 stock drop and the 2026 capital raise, the operating business remains intact.

 Cons